sharadregoti/tyk-docs/tyk-docs/content/shared/dashboard-config.md

 The page size that the dashboard should use.
 Defaults to 10.

 ### storage
 This option allows you to store different types of data in different databases.
-For example, logs can be stored in one database, analytics in another, and master resources in another.
+For example, logs can be stored in one database, analytics in another, and main resources in another.

 ### storage.main
 Main database where the dashboard resources are stored (users, orgs, policies, etc)